Click Here for Our Recommended Antivirus for Your Device

 DISC stands for Dominance, Influence, Steadiness, and Compliance.

-DISC is a behavioural assessment tool which employers often use to distinguish the behavioural type of any employee to understand the employee and his or her capability of handling situations better.
+DISC is a behavioural assessment tool which employers use to distinguish the behavioural type of any employee to understand the employee and his or her capability of handling situations better.

 Comparison Table